301 W. First Street

 Head Hostesses: Maureen Staicer, Tanya Besse

-This lovely Federal Style Home was built around 1840 and is currently owned by Angelina and Jay Upchurch.
+This lovely Federal Style Home was built around 1840 and is currently owned by Angelia and Jay Upchurch.
 The family has been working on renovating the home since 2015 when they moved to the area.
-Angelina’s love of antiques led the family to purchase a home in the downtown historic district.
+Angelia’s love of antiques led the family to purchase a home in the downtown historic district.
 You will enjoy many special antiques throughout the home.

 At one time this home had been divided into four apartments and had also sat empty for several years.
 The home features evenly spaced two over two windows and triangular pediments.
 It has a gabled roof with overhanging eaves and dentils in the front.
 Most of the floors are original to the home as well as woodwork and door and window frames.
 The three fireplaces in the home feature their original summer inserts.
 It is listed on the National Register of Historic Homes.